Dr. George Galster receives prestigious award in urban affairs

 In addition to his scholarship, George Galster has been a generous mentor to students and junior faculty.
 He has also served with distinction on numerous advisory boards, academic journals, and on the governing board of this organization.
 Galster's work is a continual source of learning and inspiration.
 His profound influence in the field, particularly in housing and community development, will be felt for years to come.

-More than 800 participants, representing universities, research institutions, non-profit organizations, and public and private organizations/institutions from around the world met to discuss 21st century issues impacting urban populations and places.
-Conference participants represented institutions from North America, South America, Europe, Asia, and Africa.
-San Diego State University and University of California.
+More than 800 participants, representing universities, research institutions, non-profit organizations, and public and private organizations/institutions from around the world met to discuss 21st-century issues impacting urban populations and places.
+Conference participants represented institutions from North America, South America, Europe, Asia, Africa, San Diego State University and the University of California.